 Where are cell towers located? www.antennasearch.com shows locations and frequencies of many towers and antennas in USA.

 There is a cell phone tower near my house, what is our RF exposure, and should we be concerned?
 As mentioned, New Zealand has a 500 meter (1/3 mile) buffer around mobile phone towers where no one is allowed to live.
-RF exposure at ground level at 500 meters from a typical large cellular phone base station tower is roughly about 5000 uW/m2, and about 10,000 uW/m2 at 100 meters from the tower, but this can vary a lot, and can be measured using our RF meter.
+RF exposure at ground level at 500 meters from a large cellular phone base station tower with many antennas is roughly about 5000 uW/m2, and about 10,000 uW/m2 at 100 meters from the tower, but this exposure can vary a lot, it can be less for many towers, and can be measured using the RF meter.

 RF exposure will depend on the distance from the tower, your height above ground compared to the tower antenna height (being closer to the antenna height is worse), the number of carriers and operators using that tower, the average power transmitted, frequencies, antenna patterns, type of walls and roof material in your building, metal objects in your vicinity, etc. You can get some general info about most towers in the USA, such as the tower location and frequency, from www.antennasearch.com .
 You can also measure the RF exposure using the RF meter and compare it with other locations.